mnmnmnmnm001/SaigonRide/README.md

 1. Normal user will choose between rent or return.
 Admin will login using login as admin button

 ## Rent -->
-2.1  If user choose rent, user will then choose a vehicle in a new screen
+2.1  If user choose rent, user will then choose a the station to rent in a new screen

+3.1  Then, user will then choose a vehicle in a new screen

-3.1  User will then enter all information (all are necessary) and submit
+4.1  User will then enter all information (all are necessary) and submit

-4.1.1  If Invalid information, the screen will show where is the invalid informaton
+5.1.1  If Invalid information, the screen will show where is the invalid informaton

-4.1.2  If correct information, bank account will sent confirm sent money to user via their bank app in their phone, the system will wait 70 seconds for confirmation (not implemented)
+5.1.2  If correct information, bank account will sent confirm sent money to user via their bank app in their phone, the system will wait 70 seconds for confirmation (not implemented)

-5.1.1 If user not confirm within 70 seconds, the system will automatically return to the main screen (not implemented)
+6.1.1 If user not confirm within 70 seconds, the system will automatically return to the main screen (not implemented)

-5.1.2 If user confirm within 70 seconds (not implemented), the system will automatically move to receipt screen and automatically return to the main screen after 7 seconds.
+6.1.2 If user confirm within 70 seconds (not implemented), the system will automatically move to receipt screen and automatically return to the main screen after 7 seconds.
 The system also sent encryted bank account number and other necessary information to the main database

 ## Return <--
 2.2  If user choose return, user will then choose a station in a new screen